NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 selected to document here is a relatively simple model: a fully-connected topology with one hidden layer followed by ``Softmax``.

-Remember that in nGraph, the graph is stateless; the framework's endpoints are treated as stateless nodes.
-There are parameters for both the inputs and the weights.
-Using those data points, we will construct the graph for inference and then use create a graph for training.
+Remember that in nGraph, the graph is stateless; values for the weights must provided as parameters along with the normal inputs.
+Starting with the graph for inference, we will use it to create a graph for training.
 The training function will return tensors for the updated weights.

 .. note:: This example illustrates how to convert an inference model into one that can be trained.
 Depending on the framework, bridge code may do something